 In need of continued evaluation are also the ethical and value positions that people hold regarding OAE.
 These include worldviews about what kind of system the ocean is or what kind of political orientations people carry as both are likely influential regarding how OAE will be received or supported.
-For example, previous research has found that the ocean is often perceived as fragile and pristine (Hawkins et al., 2016; Cox et al., 2021) and finds that interfering with the ocean might be seen as "hubristically" transgressing the human ability to understand and control complex ecosystems (Macnaghten et al., 2019; Wibeck et al., 2017; Gannon and Hulme, 2018).
-Research in Scotland and Norway has previously shown that publics believe even changes in the open ocean or the deep sea would affect them and that they were not confident in the abilities of experts to protect the marine environment (Ankamah-Yeboah et al., 2020).
-The concern people express about the ocean is commonly linked to a positive emotional connection with it (McMahan and Estes, 2015).
-Importantly, previous public perception research on a wider range of marine and terrestrial CDR approaches suggests that emotional connection to the ocean manifests similarly in coastal and inland populations (Cox et al., 2020, 2021).
-Coastal First Nation populations in British Columbia have also protested strongly against fertilization experiments, which were viewed as insufficiently supported by science and dismissive of legal agreements (Tollefson, 2012; Buck, 2019a).
+For example, previous research has found that the ocean is often perceived as fragile and pristine (Hawkins et al. 2016; Cox et al. 2021b), and finds that interfering with the ocean might be seen as 'hubristically' transgressing the human ability to understand and control complex ecosystems (Macnaghten, Davies, and Kearnes 2019; Wibeck et al. 2017; Gannon and Hulme 2018).
+Research in Scotland and Norway has previously shown that publics believe even changes in the open ocean or the deep sea would affect them and that they were not confident in the abilities of experts to protect the marine environment (Ankamah-Yeboah et al. 2020).
+The concern people express about the ocean is commonly linked to a positive emotional connection with it (McMahan and Estes 2015).
+Importantly, previous public perception research on a wider range of marine and terrestrial CDR approaches suggests that emotional connection to the ocean manifests similarly in coastal and inland populations (Cox, Spence, and Pidgeon 2020; Cox et al. 2021b).
+Coastal First Nation populations in British Columbia have also protested strongly against fertilization experiments, which were viewed as insufficiently supported by science and dismissive of legal agreements (Tollefson 2012; Buck 2018).

-Such views will likely vary with context of a particular OAE project or be borne of contextually specific local meanings (Mabon and Shackley, 2015; Gannon and Hulme, 2018) and cultural connections to the marine environment - for example, the extent to which the ocean is perceived as an important food or resource provider (Potts et al., 2016).
-Perceptions may also differ between the Global North and South and Indigenous and non-Indigenous groups (Pidgeon et al., 2013; Carr and Yung, 2018; Whyte, 2018) - there has so far been very little research on the perceptions of publics outside North America and Europe including Indigenous communities within these nations and across the Global South.
-Views about ocean systems will also articulate with the specific sites of dispersal selected: be that near coastal populations or in the distant ocean or be that seen as despoiling of natural beauty or using a site of a previous industrial activity.
-Ultimately, views of marine environments are unique and varied, and that variation might include those who view ocean systems as adaptable.
-Such views tend to be associated with the judgement that alkalinity enhancement and ocean fertilization are comfortable or viable options, whereas notions of the marine system as fragile correspond to discomfort with both these CDR approaches (Nawaz et al., 2023b).
+Such views will likely vary with context of a particular OAE project or be borne of contextually-specific local meanings (Mabon and Shackley 2015; Gannon and Hulme 2018), and cultural connections to the marine environment - for example, the extent to which the ocean is perceived as an important food or resource provider (Potts et al. 2016).
+Perceptions may also differ between Global North and South and Indigenous and non-Indigenous groups (Pidgeon et al. 2013; Carr and Yung 2018; Whyte 2018) - there has so far been very little research on the perceptions of publics outside North America and Europe including Indigenous communities within these nations and across the global south.
+Views about ocean systems will also articulate with the specific sites of dispersal selected, be that near adjacent coastal populations or in the distant ocean; be viewed as despoiling of natural beauty or using a site of a previous industrial activity.
+Ultimately, views of marine environments are unique and varied and that variation might include those who view ocean systems as adaptable.
+Such views tend to be associated with the judgement that alkalinity enhancement and ocean fertilization are comfortable or viable options.
+Whereas notions of the marine system as fragile correspond to discomfort with both these CDR approaches (Nawaz, Peterson St-Laurent, and Satterfield 2023).

-2.2.2 Beliefs about the problem of climate change
+2.2.2 Beliefs about the problem of climate change: